dinukaj91/rocket-chat-aws-ecs/README.md

-# Rocket Chat Application Running on ECS
+# Rocket Chat Application Running on Amazon ECS

 This terraform code can be used to bring up a fault tolerant rocket chat application.